Earth Notes: London Home Wind Power Pilot Project (2007)

 The Turbine End: Voltage Multiplier

 I put together a Cockroft-Walton (CW) multi-phase voltage multiplier with capacitor values to be lower than the winding impedance at 1000rpm (17Hz) assuming one voltage cycle per rotation of the generator spindle, and thus to be able to pass on all the available energy.
 Given a winding resistance of ~60 Ohms that implies capacitor values of at least ~220µF, but given that the output voltage seems to cycle much faster than the spindle (due to multiple poles?) then it would probably be possible to use smaller capacitors.
 I just picked up what I had to hand in my component box.
-Note that capacitors further up the multiplier are smaller for efficiency, and that I omitted the final/top capacitor since we only care about pulses of current into the battery for charging purposes, not a steady voltage.
+Note that capacitors further up the multiplier are smaller for efficiency, and that I omitted the final/top capacitor since I only care about pulses of current into the battery for charging purposes, not a steady voltage.

 My working assumption is that I have about 5V RMS AC from the generator and need to generate pulses of at least ~15V DC open-circuit to push charge into a 12V lead-acid battery, allowing for it to have a open-circuit voltage of ~13V, and needing to traverse several diode voltage drops at least.
 So the circuit that I have built is nominally a voltage quadrupler (x4), but given losses such as from the diode forward drops, it is actually nearer x3.